taoky/shadowmire/README.md

 ### How to use

+> [!IMPORTANT]
+> Shadowmire is still in experimental state.
+Please consider take a snapshot before using (if you're using ZFS/BtrFS), to avoid Shadowmire eating all you packages in accident.

 If you just need to fetch all indexes (and then use a cache solution for packages):

 ```shell